iltempo/rulesio/README.md

-WhenAUser
+rulesio gem for rules.io
 =========

-[WhenAUser.com](http://whenauser.com) is a rules engine that reacts to things users do or experience in your software, and makes things happen in 3rd party SaaS APIs -- without your having to write any code.
-Rather than implementing the most rapidly evolving parts of your application's business logic in code, your team can use the WhenAUser web app to specify "when", "how", and "who", with rules like these:
+[rules.io](http://rules.io) is a rules engine that reacts to things users do or experience in your software, and makes things happen in 3rd party SaaS APIs -- without your having to write any code.
+Rather than implementing the most rapidly evolving parts of your application's business logic in code, your team can use the rules.io web app to specify "when", "how", and "who", with rules like these:

 * when a user gets a form validation error three times in an hour, send an email to Frank
 * when a premium customer hasn't logged in for a month, flag them in your CRM
 * when a user gets a 500 response, create a ticket in Zendesk
 * when a user invites ten friends, add them to the "well-connected" segment in MailChimp

-This gem contains Rack middleware that automatically generates two event streams, one about exceptions and the other about user activity (pageviews, errors, attempts to save invalid models), that can be used to trigger rules in WhenAUser.
+This gem contains Rack middleware that automatically generates two event streams, one about exceptions and the other about user activity (pageviews, errors, attempts to save invalid models), that can be used to trigger rules in rules.io.
 You can also send more specific events manually.

 Setup
 -----

 In your Gemfile:

-    gem 'whenauser'
+    gem 'rulesio'

 ###For Ruby on Rails

-You should create two incoming channels (event streams) in WhenAUser, and configure their tokens in `config/whenauser.rb` (the available options are explained below).
+You should create two incoming channels (event streams) in rules.io, and configure their tokens in `config/rulesio.rb` (the available options are explained below).
 You may want to create additional channels to use in other environments, eg for staging.

     token 'CHANNEL_TOKEN'          # default channel (for user-centric events) middleware :users              # automatically generate events about user activity